smsajal/TraceSplitter/README.md

 Example 1:
 all the requests have same service time
 '''
-def reqSizeEstimation(size, details):
+def reqSizeEstimation(requestSize, details):
     return 1

 '''
 Example 2:
-let, details can have request type in a social media application i.e. calue of details  can be LOGIN or POST or SEND_MESSAGE
+details can have request type in a social media application i.e. value of details can be LOGIN or POST or SEND_MESSAGE
 '''

-def reqSizeEstimation(requestSize,details):
+def reqSizeEstimation(requestSize, details):
     if details=="LOGIN":
         return requestSize*2
     elif details=="POST":